masteringmodernpayments/book/state_and_history.md

 ## Audit Trail

-Another thing that will be very useful for forensic purposes is an audit trail that tells us every change to a record.
-For example, we'll be able to see if transactions are taking a long time to process, if a lot of them start erroring we can see when it happened, etc. We want to have a version history for each Sale record.
-The easiest way to implement this is to use a gem named [Paper Trail][paper_trail].
+Another thing that will be very useful for forensic purposes is an audit trail that tells us every change to a record which acts like a version history.
+For example, we'll be able to see if transactions are taking a long time to process, if a lot of them start erroring we can see when it happened, etc. The easiest way to implement this is to use a gem named [Paper Trail][paper_trail].
 Paper Trail monitors changes on a record and will serialize the state of the object before the change and stuff it into a `versions` table.
 It has convenient methods for navigating versions, which we'll use to display the history of the record in an admin interface later.

 First, add the gem to your Gemfile: